reactgraphqlacademy/graphql-api-training/README.md

   - [https://mockedrestapi.reactgraphql.academy/v1/trainings](https://mockedrestapi.reactgraphql.academy/v1/trainings)
   - [https://mockedrestapi.reactgraphql.academy/v1/discounts](https://mockedrestapi.reactgraphql.academy/v1/discounts)

-🕵️‍♂️ Hint.
+🛠 Helper.
 You can use the `fetchTrainings` and `fetchDiscounts` defined at the bottom of this file `src/index.js`

 - You'll need to replace mock data in 2 different places:
   - Query discounts